wumiguo/JedAIToolkit/datasets/README.md

 1) those containing the entity profiles themselves, which are called **entity files**, and
 2) those containing the golden standard (i.e., the ground-truth with the real matches), which are called **groundtruth files**.

 Note that every file that is available as a *Java Serialized Object* (**JSO**) can be read using the class DataReader.EntityReader.EntitySerializationReader for entity files or the class DataReader.GroundTruthReader.GtSerializationReader for ground-truth files.
+See [this class](https://github.com/scify/JedAIToolkit/blob/master/jedai-core/tests/GeneralExamples/DirtyErDatasetStatistics.java) for an example.

 # Dirty ER datasets